GabrielDeml/IWT/the_paper.md

 # Methodology

+There were two main stages for this paper.
+The first was filtering through enough data to create a dataset.
+The second was showing that given the dataset we could build an accurate model.

+Our starting point was 9 IIT Tweets from X paper.
+We latter realized that 4 of them were not IIT which we will discuss in detail later.
+We manually went through the users timeline for those 9 tweets that contained suspicious words that we got from X.

 There was no existing dataset large enough to train a large model like BERT.
 This left us in a chicken and egg problem.
 We needed a powerful model to filter through large numbers of tweets to build the dataset, but we needed the dataset to create the model.
 We had four ways that we worked around this problem.
-* Nine seed tweets from X paper.
-* Building a temporary BERT model.
-* Making assumptions about twitter groups.
-* Keyword search.